googlearchive/camera-app/README.md

 Automated tests
 ---------------

-To perform automated tests on Linux you will need following extra packages: gstreamer-tools, v4l2loopback, python.
-Other operating systems are not supported at this moment.
+To perform automated tests on Linux, go to camera/tests/ and run camera_tests.py.
+Note, that these tests are experimental.
-Run tests via tests/camera_tests.py
+The script must be able to execute sudo without a password.

 Shortcuts
 ---------